Alabama

 |

-Yes; the absentee ballot envelope must be signed by either a witness who is registered to vote in Minnesota or by an individual authorized to administer oaths.
+Yes; the absentee ballot envelope must be signed by either a witness who is registered to vote in Minnesota or by a notary public or other individual authorized to administer oaths.
+Beginning Jan.
+1, 2025, the witness must be at least18 years old.

 |